 And in 2017 and beyond, that means promoting online and working with digital data.
 According to Hubspot’s annual State of Inbound report, 65% of marketers say generating traffic and leads is their biggest challenge.

-Web scraping can help with both.
+Web data can help with both.
 Let’s look at the traffic issue first.

 1. Search Engine Optimization